mkysel/mkysel.github.io/_posts/2023-02-25-from-ugly-to-beautiful.md

 Firstly, when it comes to using standard tools, the integration with existing systems can be seamless.
 In my case, because I was using widely accepted tools for the migration process, such as WordPress and Markdown, the transition was relatively smooth.
 However, the process could have been complicated if I had relied on more obscure or specialized tools.

+Secondly, keep it simple stupid.
+Pick a system that requires the least maintenance.

-Secondly, it is important to approach time estimates with a healthy dose of skepticism.
+Thirdly, it is important to approach time estimates with a healthy dose of skepticism.
 I was initially quoted a range of 1-3 months for the migration process by one service provider, which turned out to be completely off-base.
 It is essential to use common sense and T-shirt sizing estimates.

 Lastly, be wary if your customer is another software engineer.
 Trying to "bullshit" your way through a negotiation will only lead to frustration and disappointment for both parties.
 Other engineers are highly skilled professionals who understand the complexities of building and maintaining software systems.
 They know what is feasible and what is not, and inaccurate estimates should alarm them to sketchy behavior.